Waseem21Saleem/PancakeSwap-Buy-Sell-BOT/README.md

 Personal Links:

 	LinkedIn: https://www.linkedin.com/in/waseem-saleem-276432248/
 	GitHub: https://github.com/Waseem21Saleem

+Programs I used to make this app:

+	PyCharm Community Edition - coded in python
+ 	QT Designer - app interface

+API list:
+	PancakeSwap API - to connect wallet and get balances Moralis API - to get tokens prices

 -Please leave comments bellow in GitHub if you find any error, specify the token you were trying to buy/sell and I will try my best to fix it asap.